joshuaclayton/blueprint-css/docs/Readme.txt

 contains lots of (hopefully) clarifying comments.

-Main files:
+Compressed files (these go in the HTML):

 * blueprint/screen.css
   This is the main file of the framework.
-It imports other CSS files from the "lib" directory, and should be included on every page.
-We also call it the the configuration file, although you don't actually have to modify it.
+It is a compressed version of all main CSS files in the 'src' directory.

 * blueprint/print.css
   This file sets some default print rules, so that printed versions of your site looks better than they usually would.
 It should be included on every page.
+The source for this file is also in the 'src' directory.

-Core files:
+Source files:

-* blueprint/lib/grid.css
+* blueprint/src/grid.css
   This file sets up the grid (it's true).
 It has a lot of classes you apply to divs to set up any sort of column-based grid.

-* blueprint/lib/typography.css
+* blueprint/src/typography.css
   This file sets some default typography.
 It also has a few methods for some really fancy stuff to do with your text.

-* blueprint/lib/reset.css
+* blueprint/src/reset.css
   This file resets CSS values that browsers tend to set for you.

-* blueprint/compressed/screen.css &
-  blueprint/compressed/print.css
-  A compressed version of the core and print files.
-Use this on every live site.
-Use the link tags in the HTML to include these.

-* blueprint/lib/ie.css
+* blueprint/src/ie.css
   Contains every hack for Internet Explorer,so that our core files stay sweet and valid.